Connected Transactions Involving Subscription by Vivo Suzhou Fund and Centerlab for TOT BIOPHARM Shares

-In recent years, TOT BIOPHARM has accelerated its strategic adjustment, strengthened its competitive advantage in the antibody conjugated drugs (ADCs) field, and facilitated the construction of an industry-leading ADC one-stop commercialization platform.
-The company has made every effort to expand its one-stop innovative drug CDMO business, achieving breakthrough results and an ever-growing business scale, which has already become a new engine for corporate growth.
+In recent years, TOT BIOPHARM has accelerated its strategic adjustment, strengthened its competitive advantage in the antibody conjugated drugs (ADC) field, and facilitated the construction of an industry-leading ADC one-stop commercialization platform.
+The company has made every effort to expand its one-stop innovative drug CDMO business, achieving breakthrough results and an ever-growing business scale.
+This business has already become a new engine for corporate growth.

 About Vivo Suzhou Fund and Other Funds Managed by Vivo Capital LLC